 - excessive wet diapers

-Symptoms in young children can include:
+Symptoms in young children

 - difficulties in toilet training

-- failure to thrive
+- a failure to thrive

-- mental confusion caused by dehydration
+- mental confusion due to dehydration

 Older children and teenagers can display symptoms that include: